Department of Health and Social Care

 The Foundation Year programme complies with current institutional evaluation policies and annual monitoring.

 The programme team are committed to ensuring a positive learner experience and working in partnership with learners to feed forward and enhance the learner experience at both modular and programme level.
 Learner engagement and evaluation is considered on all aspects of the programme both formally through University processes and informally through the personal tutor structures.
-The Student Engagement Facilitator in CELT will work closely with the Foundation Year learners to ensure they are engaged participants in the evaluation process.
+The programme team will work closely with the Foundation Year learners to ensure they are engaged participants in the evaluation process.

-In addition, the CELT team will run twice yearly ‘Foundation Year forums’ to act as an open opportunity for discussion of student representative feedback, as well as feeding forward news and enhancements to the programme.
-Actions will be minuted and channeled through relevant boards, committees and quality assurance processes.
+In addition, student representatives will be invited to team meetings at regular intervals to provide opportunity for student voice, as well as feeding forward news and enhancements to the programme.
+Actions will be minuted and channeled through relevant boards, committees, and quality assurance processes.

 In addition, all students will need an Enhanced Disclosure Check from the Disclosure and Barring Service (DBS).
 A successful Enhanced Disclosure is required on commencing the course.